-To facilitate the use of the My Disney Experience mobile app, Disney has installed complimentary WiFi at the theme parks, Downtown Disney and resort guests rooms and public areas.
-Disney also installed an outdoor seating area in the Magic Kingdom adjacent to the new Rapunzel restrooms that features 6 charging stations with 2 outlets each (concealed in tree stumps) to recharge mobile and electronic devices.
-USB outlets are said to be added in the future.
-There are also recharging stations in the FastPass tent in the Storybook Circus area of Fantasyland.
-Guests can expect to see more such charging stations at other parks in the near future.
+To facilitate the use of the My Disney Experience mobile app, Disney has installed complimentary WiFi at the theme parks, Downtown Disney and resort guests rooms, as well as in some public areas.
+Also installed was an outdoor seating area in the Magic Kingdom adjacent to the new Rapunzel themed restrooms that features 6 charging stations with 2 outlets and 2 USB ports each to recharge mobile and electronic devices.
+(These can be found concealed in tree stumps).
+There are also recharging stations in the FASTPASS tent in the Storybook Circus area of Fantasyland and at the gift shop arcade area at the exit of Space Mountain.
+Guests should expect to see more charging stations pop up at other parks in the near future.
 In short, Walt Disney World is preparing full steam ahead for the arrival of MyMagic+.

 In the meantime, here are some things Disney is or may currently be working on: